 7. Install a New Bathroom

 Over a third of all renovations include adding a bathroom for seniors.
 To keep seniors from having to climb stairs, have a bathroom added to the first floor where their bedroom is located.
-When senior family is able to access common areas it gives them a sense of independence and they don’t feel isolated from others.
+When a senior family member is able to access common areas it gives them a sense of independence and they don’t feel isolated from others.

 And if you ever decide to sell?
 An additional benefit to installing a new bathroom is it can increase your home’s value.
 Some estimates say your new bathroom installation project you can get a 50-60 percent ROI.
 Don’t forget to have an architect draw up new floor plans with the additional room!